 - Cross-ventilation is important for Goat house and, to this end, there should be small window/s at the back of the building capable of being opened to provide adequate airflow.

 - Concrete flooring is more hygienic as it can be washed down and disinfected.

 - Goats also love to chew wood, so if you have wooden fences, be prepared to replace them every few years.

 - Straw bedding is most commonly used and it’s cheap too.
 Keeps the Goats warm during winter.
 But it needs to be changed very frequently, they get wet and smelly soon.

-- The alternative bedding option is “Flax bedding“, absorbs more and lasts long.
-Also acts as mulching for your plants.
+- The alternative bedding option is “Flax bedding“, absorbs more, and lasts long.
+It also acts as mulching for your plants.

 - Hay racks should always have lids.
 Kids can jump into the rack and also adults can spill the hay.

 - Water buckets are best placed off the ground especially when kids are very young.
 Water for the kids to drink should be placed in small bowls.